black-studio/black-studio-tinymce-widget/readme.txt

 * Description of the problem and steps to reproduce it
 * Error messages if any (in particular in browser's javascript console)
 * Browser / OS in use
-* Wordpress version in use
+* WordPress version in use
-* Wordpress theme in use
+* WordPress theme in use
-* List of other Wordpress plugins installed
+* List of other WordPress plugins installed

 = How to embed video and other contents =

-Wordpress has a nice [autoembed feature](http://codex.wordpress.org/Embeds) that allows you to embed videos and other stuff in an easy way, by just putting the URL in the content area.
+WordPress has a nice [autoembed feature](http://codex.wordpress.org/Embeds) that allows you to embed videos and other stuff in an easy way, by just putting the URL in the content area.
 This is also possible for widgets created with this plugin, but for best results it is recommended to put the URL inside an `[embed]` shortcode.
 Example: `[embed]http://www.youtube.com/watch?v=XXXXXXXXXXX[/embed]`.
 Ensure that the URL has not an hyperlink on it.
 Alternatively, if you don't want to use `[embed]` shortcode, ensure that the URL is not surrounded by a `<p>` tag, which is added automatically by the WYSIWYG editor (switch to HTML mode to remove enclosing `<p>` tags).

 = Widgets disappeared after migrating or changing the site URL =